atomic14/diy-esp32-epub-reader/README.md

 It seemed like a nice challenge - ePub files are not the most friendly format to process on an embedded device.
 Making it work in a constrained environment is good fun.

+# Can you contribute/help?

+Yes - please try the project out on any e-paper boards that you have and open up pull requests if you get it working with any fixes.

+And if you find bugs, feel free to report (or better yet, fix!) them :)

 # How to get it?

 Make sure you clone recursively - the code uses git submodules.